 What is the COPD Report?

-Love the insights you’ve been gaining from your sensors, but want to see the data displayed visually?
+Love the insights you've been gaining from your sensors but want to see the data displayed visually?
 Good news!
-We’ve created COPD Reports to conveniently view and share your Propeller data.
+We've created COPD Reports to conveniently view and share your Propeller data.
 Your reports will give you more detailed insight to the status of your COPD and help identify ways to improve your COPD control.
-On the first day of each month, you’ll receive an email with your COPD Report attached as a PDF.
+On the tenth of each month, you'll receive an email with your COPD Report attached as a PDF.
 It will give you information from the last 30 days of your COPD medication use.
 You can view all your past reports, as well as generate a new report at any time, in the Propeller Health app.

 What's in the COPD Report?